 4. Reebok SL8 Elliptical

-To ensure that your workout is smooth and comfortable, the elliptical has cushioned footplates, which also provide superior grip for getting and off.
+To ensure that your workout is smooth and comfortable, the SL8 has cushioned footplates, which also provide superior grip for getting and off.
 This elliptical comes with a limited 2-year warranty on the frame, console, brake and labor.

 - 12 preset workouts and 4 target programs

-- Connect to the Reebok Fitness App
+- Connect to the Reebok Fitness app

 - 4 manual incline levels